VBayesLab/VBLabDocs/VB-MGVB.md

 #### Data Type: double
 <br>
-The constant factor $c$ to scale the initial values for the lower triangular matrix $L$.
+The constant factor $c$ to scale the initial values.

 **Default:** `0.1`